Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Promova Price

 To begin, Promova does have a free version.
-Just like with Duolingo, you can sign up for free and get access to most of their content.
+Just like with Duolingo, you can sign up without putting any money down and get access to most of their content.

 While that’s nice, there are two big drawbacks with the Promova free plan in my eyes.
-For one, you can’t access all Promova content.
+For one, you can’t access all of their content.
 Some lessons are restricted to paid premium users.

 Second, you get hit with ads during lessons.
-Promova doesn’t bombard you with ads like I’ve seen with other apps, but honestly, they’re kind of annoying.
-Thus, you may want to upgrade to the paid premium version of Promova.
+They don’t bombard you with ads like I’ve seen with other apps, but honestly, they ads are kind of annoying.
+So, you may want to upgrade to the paid premium version.

 The premium membership costs $30 per month under the month-to-month subscription.
 Or if you prefer to lock in your premium membership for 12 weeks (i.e. three months), that will cost you $50 total (a little over $16 per month).